Back to The Mycelial Grimoire

 Whole plants over isolates.
 Use the whole leaf, root, or flower (or the alcohol extract of it) rather than a single isolated compound.

 Tonic herbs and acute herbs.
 Some plants support long-term function (tonics: ashwagandha, milky oats).
 Others address acute symptoms (acute: yarrow for fever, ginger for nausea).
-Both are useful; they aren’t interchangeable.
+Both are useful; they are not interchangeable.

 The body has its own intelligence.
 Herbalism tends to support the body’s healing processes rather than override symptoms.
 A fever, in this framework, is the body working; a herb that supports the fever (yarrow) is often preferable to one that suppresses it.